eduardz1/Master-Thesis/presentation.typ

 )

 #slide[
+  === Conclusions
+  - We improved the HAWEN software for forward wave problems #pause
+  - We started to take advantage of heterogenous systems in HAWEN #pause

+  === Future Works
   - Extend the work on GPU offloading  #pause
   - Explore GCC's support for GPU offloading through OpenMP and OpenACC #pause
   - Reduce memory usage #pause
-  - Take advantage of the a-synchronicity of GPU code #pause
+  - Take advantage of the asynchronicity of GPU code #pause
   - Explore computation in lower precisions
 ]